ahmedosamasawah/whatsapp-extension/README.md

 2. Configure your OpenAI API key in the extension settings
 3. Open WhatsApp Web
 4. When you see a voice message, a "Transcribe" button will appear
-5. Click the button to transcribe and analyze the voice message
+5. Click the button to transcribe and process the voice message

 ## API Key